 Disclaimer: Our recommendation provides only a general guideline.
 You may need to adjust the timing based on your experience.

 The importance of these facts and the way they influence our daily life led us to create a sleep calculator

 During sleep, our brain is repairing and growing cells, tissues, and nerves that regenerate and boost the hormone and immune system.
-Therefore, having a restorative sleep is vital for your optimal physical, emotional and mental health.
-It helps us to perform much better in all respects of our life and increases our personal productivity.
+Therefore, having restorative sleep is vital for optimal physical, emotional, and mental health.
+It helps us to perform much better in all respects of our life and increases our productivity.

 “Sleep is a vital physiological requisite for humans, needed for survival like air, water and food.
 Sleep loss, disruption of circadian rhythms, and work overload are critical fatigue-causing factors that can compromise safety and lead to increased errors and degraded performance and productivity. … Furthermore, costs in lost workplace productivity due to poor and insufficient sleep can be substantial”